 OLSAS – National Committee on Accreditation (NCA) Applicants

 If you complete a law degree in Quebec or in a foreign jurisdiction and wish to be admitted to the practice of law in Ontario, you must apply for an assessment of the equivalency of your legal studies to a Canadian common law degree program.
-If you have also requested a World Education Services (WES) evaluation, you should request that NCA include a copy of this evaluation in the report they send to OLSAS.

 Applications of this nature are made to the NCA, which has been established by the Council of Canadian Law Deans and the Federation of Law Societies of Canada.

 The NCA applies a uniform standard on a national basis so that if you have common law qualifications obtained outside of Canada or civil law training in Canada, you do not need to satisfy different entrance standards to practice law in the different provinces and territories of Canada.